Published 29 January 2019 ● Last Updated on 20 August 2020

 For instance, the 366 kgs of carbon dioxide you added thanks to your Singapore-Hong Kong return flight could be offset by as little as US$3.5 of investments in a range of projects in the Americas, or US$13 via reforestation in Northern Ireland!

 Still confused if it is too good to be true, or the real deal?
 You can depend on some quality standards to make your money work better.
 To monitor this voluntary market, there are some standards that have been set and there is even certification like the Voluntary Gold Standard (VGS) which follows the rules laid down in the Kyoto Protocol.
 Then there is the Verified Carbon Standard (VCS), which is more reasonable and covers a range of innovative small-scale projects.

 Increasingly, there are even consumer services that offer to sign you up for carbon offsets along with your purchase –member airlines under IATA, DHL courier services and even I-switch electricity provider.
 Yes, that can sometimes mean something as simple as ticking a box saying “I’d like carbon offset” when you are buying your next plane ticket!

 Is the initiative too little, too late?

 The reality is that there is no undoing the environmental damage that we have already wrought upon this Earth, but it is important for us to believe that doing something is definitely better than doing nothing about it.
 While carbon offsets are a positive solution to the problem at hand, we need more individuals (and businesses) to work on adopting a more permanent solution – living in a sustainable and eco-friendly way.
 At the end of the day, it will be all the small steps we all take in all walks of our life which will all up make the big difference!

-If carbon offsetting has caught your attention, do look out for our next article where we tell you all about the Carbon Offset companies that are around and doing good work.
+If carbon offsetting has caught your attention, do refer to the comprehensive list of Carbon Offset platforms that are around and doing good work in this article.